arduino/help-center-content/content/About Arduino/Trademarks & Licensing/How-to-spot-a-counterfeit-Arduino.md

 Pro products     | ![Arduino Portenta C33 (front)](img/counterfeit/ABX00074_03.front.jpg)     | ![Arduino Portenta C33 (front)](img/counterfeit/ABX00074_04.back.jpg)

 ### Logos and fonts

+Sometimes a thorough visual check is needed to see if a product is a counterfeit.
+Pay close attention to logos, print quality and fonts used on the board silk.

 * Logo:
   * Original boards have the registered mark (®) next to the logo,